 Representative basketball is a serious commitment, the inability to attend training sessions may impact player selection.
-These situations will be assessed on a case-by-case basis upon application to the WBA appointed staff and WABL director.
+These situations will be assessed on a case-by-case basis upon application to the WBA appointed staff.
 When registering for tryouts, athletes are required to outline any training restrictions.